The Rescue Horses

 Cari is currently in training and doing very well.

-Ivy is a 20 year old paint mare.
-She was dumped at an auction in Ohio because she had a fairly large growth above her eye.
+Rain is a 22 year old standardbred mare.
+She was dumped at an auction because her owner no longer had any use for her.

 Rather than pay for medical care, her owner preferred to dump her and make a couple hundred dollars.